revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 <details><summary><b>Show Answer </b></summary>

-> - In python we can use uninstall command to remove s package.
+> - In python, we can use uninstall command to remove a package.

 - **Example**: